History of Kenya: Paleolithic

+Fossils found in Kenya have shown that primates inhabited the area for more than 20 million years.
 In 1929, the first evidence of the presence of ancient early human ancestors in Kenya was discovered when Louis Leakey unearthed one million year old Acheulian handaxes at the Kariandusi Prehistoric Site in southwest Kenya.
 Subsequently, many species of early hominid have been discovered in Kenya.
-The oldest, found by Martin Pickford in the year 2000, is the six million year old Orrorin tugenensis, named after the Tugen Hills where it was unearthed.
+The oldest, found by Martin Pickford in 2000, is the six million year old Orrorin tugenensis, named after the Tugen Hills where it was unearthed.
 It is the second oldest fossil hominid in the world after Sahelanthropus tchadensis.

-In 1995 Meave Leakey named a new species of hominid Australopithecus anamensis following a series of fossil discoveries near Lake Turkana in 1965, 1987 and 1994.
+In 1995, Meave Leakey named a new species of hominid Australopithecus anamensis following a series of fossil discoveries near Lake Turkana in 1965, 1987 and 1994.
 It is around 4.1 million years old.

 In 2011, 3.2 million year old stone tools were discovered at Lomekwi near Lake Turkana - these are the oldest stone tools found anywhere in the world and pre-date the emergence of Homo.

 One of the most famous and complete hominid skeletons ever discovered was the 1.6-million-year-old Homo erectus known as Nariokotome Boy, which was found by Kamoya Kimeu in 1984 on an excavation led by Richard Leakey.

 The oldest Acheulean tools ever discovered anywhere in the world are from West Turkana, and were dated in 2011 through the method of magnetostratigraphy to about 1.76 million years old.

 East Africa, including Kenya, is one of the earliest regions where modern humans (Homo sapiens) are believed to have lived.
 Evidence was found in 2018, dating to about 320,000 years ago, at the Kenyan site of Olorgesailie, of the early emergence of modern behaviors including: long-distance trade networks (involving goods such as obsidian), the use of pigments, and the possible making of projectile points.
 It is observed by the authors of three 2018 studies on the site, that the evidence of these behaviors is approximately contemporary to the earliest known Homo sapiens fossil remains from Africa (such as at Jebel Irhoud and Florisbad), and they suggest that complex and modern behaviors had already begun in Africa around the time of the emergence of Homo sapiens.
-Further evidence of modern behaviour was found in 2021 when evidence of Africa's earliest funeral was found.
-A 78,000 year old Middle Stone Age grave of a three-year-old child was discovered in Panga ya Saidi cave.
+Further evidence of modern behavior was found in 2021 when evidence of Africa's earliest funeral was found.
+A 78,000-year-old Middle Stone Age grave of a three-year-old child was discovered in Panga ya Saidi cave.
 Researchers said the child's head appeared to have been laid on a pillow.
 The body had been laid in a fetal position.
 Michael Petraglia, a professor of human evolution and prehistory at the Max Planck Institute said, “It is the oldest human burial in Africa.
-It tells us something about our cognition, our sociality and our behaviours and they are all very familiar to us today.”
+It tells us something about our cognition, our sociality, and our behaviors and they are all very familiar to us today.”